- Online Programs

 - Facilitate and evaluate learning for the preceptee.

-- Collaborate with the preceptee and the course manager to ensure expectations are being met.
+- Collaborate with the preceptee and Clinical Faculty to ensure expectations are being met.

 As a preceptor, you play multiple roles, such as: